c0d3h01/android-tweaker/README.md

 ## Compatibility -

 Compatible with all ROMs, kernels, and processors.
-(UNIVERSAL)
+(Universal devices)

 ## Installation -